Flight and expulsion of Germans (1944–1950): Kehl, Germany

 The population of Kehl (12,000 people), on the east bank of the Rhine opposite Strasbourg, fled and was evacuated in the course of the Liberation of France, on 23 November 1944.
 The French Army occupied the town in March 1945 and prevented the inhabitants from returning until 1953.

 Latin America

 Fearing a Nazi Fifth Column, between 1941 and 1945 the US government facilitated the expulsion of 4,058 German citizens from 15 Latin American countries to internment camps in Texas and Louisiana.
 Subsequent investigations showed many of the internees to be harmless, and three-quarters of them were returned to Germany during the war in exchange for citizens of the Americas, while the remainder returned to their homes in Latin America.

 Palestine

-At the start of World War II, colonists with German citizenship were rounded up by the British authorities and sent to internment camps in Bethlehem in Galilee.
+At the start of World War II, colonists with German citizenship were rounded up by the British authorities and sent to internment camps in Bethlehem of Galilee.
 661 Templers were deported to Australia via Egypt on 31 July 1941, leaving 345 in Palestine.
 Internment continued in Tatura, Victoria, Australia, until 1946–47.
 In 1962 the State of Israel paid 54 million Deutsche Marks in compensation to property owners whose assets were nationalized.